Lehan77/p8105_hw5_lz2950/hw5.md

 <img src="hw5_files/figure-gfm/unnamed-chunk-8-1.png" width="90%" />
-From the spaghetti plot, we know that overall the observation increases as time increases, but the values within a certain time are flunctuated.
+From the spaghetti plot, we know that overall the observation increases as time increases, but the values within a certain time are fluctuated.

 ### Problem 3